metix/cgpio/README.md

 # Cgpio

-A simple GPIO Wrapper in Ruby (which uses C to access the SYSFS structures)
+A simple GPIO Wrapper in Ruby (which uses C memory mapping to access the GPIO)

 ```ruby
 require 'cgpio'